 Power purchase contracts and related loan agreements were entered into by Ontario Hydro with non-utility generators (NUGs) located in Ontario.
-As the legal continuation of Ontario Hydro, the OEFC is the counterparty to these contracts.
+As the legal continuation of Ontario Hydro, OEFC is the counterparty to these contracts.
 The contracts, expiring on various dates to 2048, provided for the purchase of power at prices that were expected to be in excess of the market price.
-Accordingly, a liability was recorded at \$4,286 million on a discounted cash flow (DCF) basis when Ontario Hydro was continued as the OEFC on April 1, 1999.
-The DCF model was updated as of March 31, 2003, which reduced the estimated liability by \$422 million to \$3,745 million.
-This revaluation change from 2002-03 is being amortized to revenue over a 10-year period.
+Accordingly, a liability was recorded at \$4,286 million on a discounted cash-flow (DCF) basis when Ontario Hydro was continued as OEFC on April 1, 1999.
+The DCF model was updated as at March 31, 2003, which reduced the estimated liability by \$422 million to \$3,745 million.
+This revaluation change from 2002-03 is being amortized to revenue over a ten-year period.

-Under legislated reforms to the electricity market, the OEFC began receiving actual contract prices for power from ratepayers, effective January 1, 2005, and will no longer incur losses on these power purchase contracts.
+Under legislated reforms to the electricity market, OEFC began receiving actual contract prices for power from ratepayers, effective January 1, 2005, and will no longer incur losses on these power purchase contracts.
 At that time, the Ministry of Finance estimated that the bulk of the liability would be eliminated over 12 years as existing electricity contracts expire.
 As a result, the Corporation is amortizing the liability to revenue over that period.

-During the year ended March 31, 2007, the OEFC purchased power from NUGs in the amount of \$863 million (2006 - \$809 million) and sold power to the IESO and municipal electric utilities in the amount of \$863 million (2006 - \$785 million).
+During the year ended March 31, 2008, OEFC purchased and sold power from NUGs in the amount of \$929 million (2007-\$863 million).

-Loans receivable from NUGs increased during the year by \$6 million to \$82 million (March 2006 - \$76 million), primarily due to interest which has been added to the principal balance.
+Loans receivable from NUGs increased during the year by \$2 million to \$84 million (2007-\$82 million), primarily due to interest, which has been added to the principal balance.